Pandemic may be responsible for drop in melanoma diagnoses, says Staffordshire consultant

 Every year about 2,300 people die from melanoma in the UK, but Cancer Research UK, said about 86% of cases were preventable.

-Gillian Nuttall, founder of Melanoma UK said if moles change, then it was advisable to get them checked.
+Gillian Nuttall, founder of Melanoma UK, said if moles changed then it was advisable to get them checked.

 "We want everyone to look at their skin and notice differences," she said.